tzinmm/automated-tests-oranum/README.md

 # Steps to open Mochawesome report

+**Before following the step, the tests should be executed with the command --reporter mochawesome as appears in the above examples.

 1- On project's root folder locate the mochawesome-report folder

 2- Right-click on mochawesome.html file